 Review Process and Timeline

-Google’s review process typically takes a few hours to 7 days for most apps.
-New developer accounts and apps in sensitive categories (health, finance, children) tend to take longer.
-Updates to existing apps are usually reviewed faster — often within a few hours.
+Google’s review usually runs a few hours to 7 days for most apps.
+New developer accounts and apps in sensitive categories (health, finance, children) take longer.
+Updates to existing apps move faster, often within a few hours.

 If your app is rejected, Google provides a reason and you can fix the issue and resubmit.
 You won’t lose your developer fee.